kubecost/docs/custom-prom.md

 If the config file is not returned, this is an indication that an incorrect Prometheus address has been provided.
 If a config file is returned from one pod in the cluster but not the Kubecost pod, then the Kubecost pod likely has its access restricted by a network policy, service mesh, etc.

-* Prometheus throttling -- ensure Prometheus isn't being CPU throttled due to a low resource request.
+**Prometheus throttling**: Ensure Prometheus isn't being CPU throttled due to a low resource request.

-* Wrong dependency version -- see the section above about Requirements
+**Wrong dependency version**: Review the Dependency Requirements section above

-* Missing scrape configs -- visit Prometheus Target page (screenshot above)
+**Missing scrape configs**: Visit Prometheus Targets page (screenshot above)

-* Data incorrectly is a single namespace -- make sure that [honor_labels](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) is enabled
+**Data incorrectly is a single namespace**: Make sure that [honor_labels](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) is enabled

 You can visit Settings in Kubecost to see basic diagnostic information on these Prometheus metrics: